MajaKralj/Googleplaystore_Analysis/README.md

 # Google Play Store Analysis with SQL and Power BI
 ## Project Overview
 This project focuses on analyzing the Google Play Store data using SQL for data cleaning and leveraging Power BI for analysis and visualizations.
-The primary objective is to extract valuable insights into app trends, user ratings, and overall performance within the Google Play Store ecosystem
+The primary objective is to extract valuable insights into app trends, user ratings, and overall performance within the Google Play Store.
 By leveraging SQL and Power BI, this project provides a comprehensive approach to analyze and visualize the Google Play Store data, enabling stakeholders to make data-driven decisions for app development, marketing strategies, and enhancing user engagement.

 ## Project Structure